ptv-logistics/leaflet-vb6/README.md

 * A VB helper method [InvokeJs](https://github.com/oliverheilig/leaflet-vb6/blob/master/Hello.frm#L82-L86) invokes a script on the WebBrowser document and uses the document attribute ```ExtData``` to pass input and output parameters.
 * For JavaScript an [invokeExternal](https://github.com/oliverheilig/leaflet-vb6/blob/master/hello.html#L13-L22) helper method sets the ```window.status``` of the browser to a method name, after setting a document attribute ```ExtData``` for the method args.
-* On the VB6 side, the [StatusTextChange](https://github.com/oliverheilig/leaflet-vb6/blob/master/Hello.frm#L69-L79)  event can be used as method dispatcher with ```ExtData``` for input and outpout args.
+* On the VB6 side, the [StatusTextChange](https://github.com/oliverheilig/leaflet-vb6/blob/master/Hello.frm#L69-L79)  event can be used as method dispatcher with ```ExtData``` for input and output args.

 This method doesn't support true object arguments like the .NET control.
 You have to work with string separators, or you can work with JSON if you have a parser for your framework.
 I would favor string/JSON commuications anyway, as it increases the reusability of the code in maybe future web applications.